ArnaudBuchholz/gpf-js/CODESTYLE.md

 The project comes with an [.editorconfig file](http://editorconfig.org/).

-All files are using UTF-8 encoding with DOS-like carriage return.
+All files are using UTF-8 encoding with UNIX-like carriage return (linefeed only).

 The maximum line length has recently been changed from 80 to 120.
 When breaking a line, the following principles are applied: